-Black folder icon on peach background.
+A solid black folder icon on a mint green background.

 What is a default on a credit report?